discordjs/discord.js/packages/brokers/README.md

 import Redis from 'ioredis';

 const broker = new RPCRedisBroker(new Redis(), {
-	// Equivelent to the group/name in pubsub, refer to the previous example.
+	// Equivalent to the group/name in pubsub, refer to the previous example.
 	group: 'responders',
 	name: `consumer-${UNIQUE_ID}`,
 });